linuxserver/docker-sickchill/README.md

     docker image prune
     ```

-### Via Watchtower auto-updater (only use if you don't remember the original parameters)

-* Pull the latest image at its tag and replace it with the same env variables in one run:

-    ```bash
-    docker run --rm \
-      -v /var/run/docker.sock:/var/run/docker.sock \
-      containrrr/watchtower \
-      --run-once sickchill
-    ```

-* You can also remove the old dangling images: `docker image prune`

-**warning**: We do not endorse the use of Watchtower as a solution to automated updates of existing Docker containers.
-In fact we generally discourage automated updates.
-However, this is a useful tool for one-time manual updates of containers where you have forgotten the original parameters.
-In the long term, we highly recommend using [Docker Compose](https://docs.linuxserver.io/general/docker-compose).

 ### Image Update Notifications - Diun (Docker Image Update Notifier)

 **tip**: We recommend [Diun](https://crazymax.dev/diun/) for update notifications.
 Other tools that automatically update containers unattended are not recommended or supported.